-“Has this guy ever met a product he didn’t love?”
+“Have these guys ever met a product they didn’t love?”

-It’s a fair question, asked by anyone who’s noticed that my reviews tend to come down on the side of liking – and often loving – the products I write about.
+It’s a fair question, asked by anyone who’s noticed that our reviews tend to come down on the side of liking – and often loving – the products we write about.

-And unfortunately for me, the answer to that question is a resounding “yes.”
-I’ve come across far, far too many products that failed to live up to either their own marketing hype, my expectations, or both.
+We’ve come across far, far too many products that failed to live up to either their own marketing hype, our expectations, or both.

-In fact, I’ve wasted an embarrassing amount of time and money over the years on everything from books and audio programs to clothes, workout equipment and countless other commercial goods, all in the pursuit of self-improvement and self-confidence.
+In fact, we’ve wasted an embarrassing amount of time and money over the years on everything from books and audio programs to clothes, workout equipment and countless other commercial goods, all in the pursuit of looking good and living well.

-That’s why it’s so important to me to bring your attention only to what works – to keep you from wasting as much time and money as I have.
+That’s why it’s so important that we only bring to your attention the stuff that works – to keep you from wasting as much time and money as we have.

-Sure, I could write extensive reviews of all the products I’ve tried and then discarded, only to conclude that you should stay away from them.
+Sure, we could write extensive reviews of all the products we’ve tried and then discarded, only to conclude that you should stay away from them.
 But why bother?

-I don’t want to waste your time or my own, which is why I only invest time writing about products I truly believe can help you improve your mind, body, style or people skills.
+We don’t want to waste your time or our own, which is why we only invest time writing about products we truly believe can help you look good and live well.

-As such, for the most part my reviews are de facto endorsements of products that I think can help you build self-confidence, which explains why the majority of reviews you see on my site are generally positive.
+As such, for the most part our reviews are de facto endorsements of products that we think can help you build self-confidence, which explains why the majority of reviews you see on our site are generally positive.

-To give you a little more insight into how I decide what products to write about on Irreverent Gent, here’s an outline of the principles I believe are important when reviewing products.
+To give you a little more insight into how we decide what products to write about, here are the key principles that guide what we do.

 1. Honesty & Transparency